Gary Griffith

-Gary Griffith is a former commissioner of the Trinidad and Tobago Police Service, having served a term in office for the period 18 August 2018 to 17 August 2021 Under the previous government, led by a coalition including the party currently in Opposition, he had been appointed as Minister of National Security in Trinidad and Tobago on Friday 6 September 2013.
-Between May 2010 and September 2013, he had served as National Security Advisor to the Prime Minister.
+Gary Griffith is a former commissioner of the Trinidad and Tobago Police Service, serving between August 2018 to August 2021 Under the previous government, led by a coalition including the party currently in Opposition, he had been appointed as Minister of National Security in Trinidad and Tobago on Friday 6 September 2013.

+Between May 2010 and September 2013, he served as National Security Advisor to the Prime Minister.
 Griffith was a member of the Trinidad and Tobago Defence Force for 15 years, where he attained the rank of captain in 1998.
 He retired his Commissioned Officer position in May 2005.
 This attainment to the rank of captain was achieved after just six years service, which was an unprecedented achievement.
 He was the first military officer from this country to return home with a United Nations Peacekeeping Medal.
-He has also received the Efficiency decoration medal [EDM] for 12 years distinguished service as well as the Meritorious medal for duties performed during the 1990 attempted coup in the Republic of Trinidad and Tobago.
+He received the Efficiency decoration medal [EDM] for 12 years distinguished service and the Meritorious medal for duties performed during the 1990 attempted coup in the Republic of Trinidad and Tobago.

 Education and early career

-Gary Griffith attended St. Mary's College for eight [8] years, from 1976 to 1984.
-After completing his Advanced Level studies he then began a career in the Military, and was enlisted on 1 June 1988.
-Griffith is also the holder of a MSc in Security Management from the Department of Criminology in the University of Leicester, United Kingdom, however, as can be noted from his achievements and experience, his managerial capabilities is not limited to security alone but also General Management, Public Relations, Protocol, Event Management and Human Resources to name a few.
+Gary Griffith attended St. Mary's College from 1976 to 1984.
+After completing his Advanced Level studies, he began a career in the Military, and was enlisted on 1 June 1988.
+Griffith is the holder of a MSc in Security Management from the Department of Criminology in the University of Leicester, United Kingdom.
+As can be noted from his achievements and experience, his managerial capabilities is not limited to security alone but also General Management, Public Relations, Protocol, Event Management and Human Resources to name a few.